littlebizzy/disable-emojis/readme.txt

 1. Upload to `/wp-content/plugins/disable-emojis-littlebizzy` directory
 2. Activate via WP Admin > Plugins
-3. Verify that emojis javascript is no longer visible in source code (clear caches first)
+3. Verify that emojis javascript is no longer visible in source code (clear all caches first)

 == Frequently Asked Questions ==